What is Data Preprocessing? Definition, Concepts, Importance, Tools (2025)

 Data reduction aims to decrease the data volume while producing the same or similar analytical results.
 Techniques like dimensionality reduction, binning, histograms, clustering, and principal component analysis can simplify the data without losing informative patterns and trends.

-Example: A researcher only uses the most relevant features from a customer survey to predict buying habits rather than the entire dataset.
+Example: A researcher only uses the most relevant features from a customer survey to predict buying habits rather than the entire dataset, so they can use the instruction: “Reduce this dataset to the key factors that predict customer behavior”

 Data transformation helps modify data for specific needs.
 It encompasses a variety of steps such as aggregation, normalization, and sorting, among others, each playing a vital role in understanding data.